Knowing Yourself = Loving Yourself

 Second, we all know how quickly someone can become “one to avoid” if they always express themselves in terms of their needs.
 Have you ever heard someone describe someone else by saying, “They’re just too needy!”

 But expressing what we want in terms of what we value allows others to relate to us in terms they can identify with.
-It’s hard for me to imagine anyone reacting negatively to someone “valuing” everything in the listed above.
+It’s hard for me to imagine anyone reacting negatively to someone “valuing” everything in the [tag-tec]examples of values[/tag-tec] listed above.
 You’ll probably never hear someone say, “They’re just too valuey!”

 The Importance of Knowing What You Value